narenranjit/chandrian-theme/README.md

 - Un-recognized tags show up as errors.
 Lifesaver if you chronically mistype 'form' as 'from' as I do.

 ## Attribute Values
-- 'id' and 'class' attribute values are visually more prominent than other attributes.
+- classes are visually more prominent than other attributes, to help visually scan them.
 - 'href', and form 'action' attribute values are 'warm' colors.

 ## Attribute Names